pallop/Ultima-Iberia-Server/README.md

 them i can't do that frankestein server.

 I dont script nothing from scratch, all its a compiling of another scripts from the community, and modify by me and friends.
-This server have problems in some parts, but how i dont know program i cant solve it.
+This server have problems in some parts, but how i dont know how script it, i cant solve it.
 Its thinked for a huge roleplay community of players and never used in more of 12 players.

 Another problem i remember its, all players appear like elves (i dont remember what i touch xD)